Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix: Foliations for ReLU Neural Networks

-{We conclude by observing that, as a consequence of the proofs of Lemma \ref{lem:rk-js} and Thm \ref{thm:main}, the singular points of the distribution $\cD$ are contained in the non smooth points and such points are contained in a measure zero subset of the data space.
-Hence, if we restrict ourselves to the open set complementing such measure zero set, we can apply Frobenius Thm to $\cD$ to get the learning foliation.}
+As a consequence of the proofs of \cref{lem:rk-js} and \cref{thm:main}, the singular points of the distribution $\cD$ are contained in the non smooth points and such points are contained in a measure zero subset of the data space.
+Hence, if we restrict ourselves to the open set complementing such measure zero set, we can apply Frobenius Theorem {\ref{thm:frobenius} to the distribution $\cD$ to get a foliation.
+Since it is of significance in the dataspace, as we are going to elucidate in the next section, we call such foliation the \textit{data foliation}.}